jallen89/theia-cdm-samples/readme.md

 sees a process.
 If a process executes a new file, we provide the updated cmdLine as a property in EVENT_EXECUTE events.

-The cmdLine property provided in the subject record represents the cmdLine of when THEIA first
-sees a subject,

 FileObject
 ----------